 Are you looking for a fence solution for your backyard?
 RADIUS, bixby fence company builds custom residential and commercial fencing.

-Need an automatic gate or security entrance for access control to your home or property?
+Need a Custom automatic gate or security entrance to your home or property?
+We are A Certified Gate Automation Designer.
 Let RADIUS design the perfect gate solution.

 Secure Your Property